utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 Office hours are at **11:00am Thursdays in Room 3126 in [MEB](https://goo.gl/maps/4QvSpfwDaoLD3aHu7)**.

 ## Announcements

+* **8/16:** Please complete the background quiz in Canvas at your earliest convenience.
+This will be very helpful to me to know in how much detail I need to go when covering certain topics.

+* **8/16:** Please join Teams.

+* **8/16:** Everyone who has enrolled so far has access to the Google Drive using your @gcloud.utah.edu account.
+Content of slides will be added as we go.

 * **8/15:** You must enroll in the class or audit.